 People across the country are signing the Courage to Intervene Promise and letting everyone know they will not ride with anyone who is drunk, drugged, distracted.

-- 62% of all traffic fatalities are passengers.¹
+- About 16% of all traffic fatalities were passengers in vehicles.

 Take Action and Get Involved

 - Share the National Passenger Safety Logo on your website

 - Link to the National Passenger Safety Landing page

 - Download the Courage To Intervene Promise, and add your logo at the bottom